madmachineio/docs/docs/tutorials/swiftio-circuit-playgrounds/projects/movingBall.md

 2. Read the accelerations to know how the board moves.
 3. If it moves to the left, the ball's coordinate on the x-axis will decrease.
 If it's right, the x-coordinate increases.
 4. If it moves forward, the y-coordinate decreases, so the ball moves forward.
 And if it's downward, the y-coordinate increases.
+5. Update the ball's position on the LCD.
+6. Read the accelerations again and repeat the process.

 ## Example code